doocs/leetcode/solution/1300-1399/1351.Count Negative Numbers in a Sorted Matrix/README_EN.md

 The time complexity is $O(m + n)$, where $m$ and $n$ are the number of rows and columns of the matrix, respectively.
 The space complexity is $O(1)$.

-**Solution 2: Binary Search**

-Traverse each row, use binary search to find the first position less than $0$ in each row.
-All elements to the right of this position are negative, and add the number of negative numbers to the answer.

-After the traversal is over, return the answer.

-The time complexity is $O(m \times \log n)$, where $m$ and $n$ are the number of rows and columns of the matrix, respectively.
-The space complexity is $O(1)$.

 <!-- tabs:start -->

-### **Python3**

 ```python
 class Solution: